33-Year-Old Outfielder – Free Agent

 Kevin Frandsen Contract Information:

-Signed a minor league contract with the Diamondbacks in April of 2015.
+Released by the Diamondbacks in May of 2015.

-Frandsen signed a minor league contract with the Diamondbacks on Tuesday, Nick Piecoro of AZCentral.com reports.
+Frandsen was released by the Diamondbacks on Friday, Nick Piecoro of AZCentral.com reports.

 To instantly reveal our fantasy analysis of every player – including Kevin Frandsen – simply subscribe now.